ReScience/ReScience-submission/article/Larisch-2018.md

 @Clopath2010 introduced a STDP model able to reproduce the experimental findings of triplet studies.
 They propose a biologically-motivated model with a voltage-based learning rule, where the occurrence of long term depression (LTD) or long term potentiation (LTP) depends on the postsynaptic membrane voltage.
+Clopath and colleagues could reproduce how the occurrence of LTD and LTP depends on the depolarizing of the postsynaptic membrane potential, as observed in voltage-clamp [@Ngezahayo2000] and stationary-depolarization experiments [@Artola1990].
+Further, they could reproduce experimental finding from spike pair repetition and triplet experiments [@Sjoestroem2001].
-Clopath and colleagues could reproduce different STDP experiments. **TODO: summarize which ones** Furthermore, they were able to show that their learning rule can develop stable weights, as needed for learning the receptive fields of V1 simple cells.
+They were able to show that their learning rule can develop stable weights, as needed for learning the receptive fields of V1 simple cells.
 Therefore, they implemented a homeostatic mechanism to control the amount of generated LTD, based on the relationship between the average postsynaptic membrane potential and a reference value.
-Their model led to two different connectivity structures, depending on the spiking behavior of the neurons: if the neurons fire trongly at the same time, they build strong bidirectional connections (as in rate-coded Hebbian learning).
+Their model led to two different connectivity structures, depending on the spiking behavior of the neurons: if the neurons fire strongly at the same time, they build strong bidirectional connections (as in rate-coded Hebbian learning).
 If they fire in a specific temporal order, their connectivity structure follows that order (temporal coding).

 # Methods